 Each company is required to inform investors of any material changes to the offering terms or to the information provided to you regarding the company.
-If there are any material changes after you subscribed to the offering but before the closing of the offering, you will receive an email from Equifund advising you that you have five business days to reconfirm your investment commitment.
+If there are any material changes after you subscribed to the offering but before the closing of the offering, you will receive an email from Equifund CFP advising you that you have five business days to reconfirm your investment commitment.
 This will provide you with the opportunity to review the changes and either reconfirm your commitment or cancel your commitment to get a full refund.
 If you fail to reconfirm your investment commitment within the five business day period, your investment commitment will automatically be refunded.
-Therefore, all users should carefully read all correspondence from Equifund because it may contain important information.
+Therefore, all users should carefully read all correspondence from Equifund CFP because it may contain important information.

-If you have any questions regarding a specific offering or would like to request additional information you should contact the issuing company directly (not Equifund) by visiting the company’s offering page on any of our Equifund crowdfunding platforms and using our communication forum.
-Equifund will not discuss any specific offering.
-All offering documents are made available to all registered Equifund users.
+Users that have questions about Equifund CFP’s services or technology, should contact [email protected].
+If you have any questions regarding a specific offering or would like to request additional information you should contact the company directly (not Equifund CFP) by visiting the company’s offering page on Equifund CFP and using our communication forum.
+Equifund CFP does not discuss any particular offering.
+All offering documents are made available on Equifund CFP.

 In the offering documents, issuers are required to set funding goals, funding limits and a funding deadline.
-If an issuer meets its funding goal and assuming the offering period has not expired, you are still able to invest.
+If an issuer meets its funding goal and assuming that the offering period has not expired, you are still able to invest.
 If the issuer reaches the maximum funding amount before the deadline, the issuer will close the offering and execute the subscription agreements.